This country-specific Q&A provides an overview to employment and labour law in Spain.

 This Q&A is part of the global guide to Employment & Labour.
 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/employment-labour-law/

-In Spain there is no termination without cause, so that the employer must always justify the reasons for employment termination (unless the termination takes place during the trial/probationary period, in which case the employer may dismiss the employee without grounds, notice and termination severance).
-Dismissals cans be supported on the following grounds:
+In Spain there is no termination without cause, so that the employer must always justify the reasons for employment termination (unless the termination takes place during the trial/probationary period, in which case the employer may terminate the employment relation on the basis that the probationary period was unsuccessful, without notice and termination severance).
+Dismissals can be supported on the following grounds:

 - Owing to the worker’s known or observed ineptitude subsequent to his/her actual placement in the company.

-- Owing to the worker’s lack of adaption to technical modifications made on his/her work post, where said changes are reasonable.
+- Owing to the worker’s lack of adaptation to technical modifications made on his/her work post, where said changes are reasonable.

 - Where there is a demonstrated objective need to decrease the number of jobs for economic, technical, organisational or production reasons (redundancy dismissals which could be of individual -objective/individual redundancy- or collective -collective layoff/redundancy- nature).

-- Owing to absences from work, even when these are justified but intermittent, when they amount to 20% of the working days of two consecutive months, provided that the total absences in the previous 12 months exceed 5% of the working days, or 25% for in 4 non-consecutive months within a 12 month period (there are some absences that are expressly excluded from the above calculations in accordance with legal provisions).
+- Owing to absences from work, even when these are justified but intermittent, when they amount to 20% of the working days of two consecutive months, provided that the total absences in the previous 12 months exceed 5% of the working days, or 25% for in 4 non-consecutive months within a 12 month period (there are some absences that are expressly excluded by law from the above calculations).

 - Repeated and unjustified absence from work or lack of punctuality at work;